shane1595042264/Eco-Sprout/README.md

 ![EcoSprout Logo](logo3.png)
 # EcoSprout: Mini Farm
 Welcome to the magical world of EcoSprout, where farming is not just a chore but an adventure!
 Our farm introduces strategic farming that encourages sustainable farming practices.
-Our project is live at: https://ecosprout.fun/
+Our project is live at https://ecosprout.fun/.
+If the address is not working, you can still go to our Github repository page for local deployment.
+You can run the app by running `npm install` and then `npm start`.
+Remember to have Node.js installed on your computer too!
 ## 🌱 Inspiration

 In a world where concrete jungles are overtaking green pastures, EcoSprout was born out of a dream to reconnect people with nature.
 Our inspiration comes from the joy of just watching the seed grow and fulfill our sense of achievement.
 We wanted to create a virtual farm where players of all ages can experience the wonder of farming, learn about sustainable practices, and have a ton of fun along the way!